pulzze/autoflow-documentation/docs/ids/action-database-update/tooltip.md

-Issue update query to configured DB connection based on the information provided
+Issues an update query to a configured DB connection